HL7NZ/cca/input/pagecontent/notes.md

 ### Medications

 Medications used in dosages are all NZMT SCTID codes.
 Currently these can be Medicinal Products, Trade Products, Medicinal Product Unit of Uses, Trade Product Unit of Uses, Medicinal Product Packs or Trade Product Packs.

+### Procedure Order set

+There are now some 'Procedure' order sets which do not contain a medication (Product field) and instead contain a procedure (Code field).
+All procedures are SNOMED CT codes.